OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     npm run build
     ```

-4. Complete the following steps (for either Excel on the web or Windows or Mac) to re-register the add-in in Excel.
+4. Complete the following steps (for Excel on the web, Windows, or Mac) to re-register the add-in in Excel.
 You must complete these steps before the new function will be available.

 ### [Excel on Windows or Mac](#tab/excel-windows)